 - A few tricks for remembering long, complicated passwords

-- How to use the KeePassX secure password database to store passwords instead of remembering them
+- Reasons why you might want to use a secure password manager to store passwords instead of remembering them

 Selecting and maintaining secure passwords

-In general, when you want to protect something, you lock it up with a key.
-Houses, cars and bicycle locks all have physical keys; protected files have encryption keys; bank cards have PIN numbers; and email accounts have passwords.
-All of these keys, physical and electronic, have one thing in common: they open their respective locks just as effectively in the hands of somebody else.
-You can install advanced firewalls, secure email accounts, and encrypted disks, but if your password is weak, or if you allow it to fall into the wrong hands, they will not do you much good.
+When you want to protect something, you lock it up with a key.
+Bicycle locks have physical keys, bank cards have PIN numbers, email accounts have passwords and protected files have encryption keys.
+Whether physical or virtual, all of these keys have one thing in common: they open their respective locks just as effectively in the hands of somebody else.
+You can avoid malware, encrypt your files, communicate securely and hide your online traffic, but none of it will do you much good if your password is weak or if it falls into the wrong hands.

 Elements of a strong password

 A password should be difficult for a computer program to guess.